 But Willie, already an alcoholic, had recently succumbed to the opium dens of Chinatown in Vancouver.
 The family valuables were going and unsavoury characters visited the home.
 Isabella, a staunch Presbyterian, was horrified when she heard.
 She couldn't, she wouldn't support him any longer.

-The family decides that Betsy, the eldest of five at 16, will journey to Scotland to intervene on their behalf.
+The family decides that Betsy, the eldest of five children at 16, will journey to Scotland to intervene on their behalf.
 And Betsy, appealing and intelligent, is a good ambassador.
 She convinces her aunt, who is charmed by this colonial child.
 She pledges to continue her support of the family.

 Everybody sees that remote Refuge Cove may be the last chance to save the Rae-Arthur brood.